litegraphdb/readme.io/reference/Edges/copy-of-read-all-edge-in-tenant.md

 ---
-title: Copy of Read All Edge In Tenant
+title: Read All Edge In Graph
 excerpt: >-
-  Retrieve all edges within a tenant, with support for ordering, pagination, and optional inclusion of data and subordinate objects.
+  Retrieve all edges within a specific graph, with support for ordering, pagination, and optional inclusion of data and subordinate objects.
+This operation validates that the graph exists before returning results.
 deprecated: false
 hidden: false
 metadata: